FacilityApi/FacilityVSCode/README.md

 To build, run the `build` script.

 This extension uses https://github.com/FacilityApi/FacilityLanguageServer.
 It must be downloaded before running the extension.
-The `get-languageserver` script downloads the language server from https://github.com/FacilityApi/FacilityLanguageServer/releases/.
+The `get-languageserver` script downloads the language server from https://github.com/FacilityApi/FacilityLanguageServer/releases/ to the `server` directory.
 This is done automatically as part of publishing the extension.
 To test a new language server, update the version there or manually copy the language server to the same location.

 To test the extension, launch the `Extension` run configuration from VS Code.

+To package and deploy the extension, follow the [instructions](https://code.visualstudio.com/api/working-with-extensions/publishing-extension).